sebanc/foxflake/Readme.md

 It is highly recommended to use the "FoxFlake Waydroid setup" for the first time setup of Waydroid as it will detect your computer graphics and apply corresponding options.<br>
 Once Waydroid is setup, you can use the "Waydroid helper" application to add complementary features (Magisk, Tweaks...).<br><br>

+### Adding custom configurations

+FoxFlake allows you to add any NixOS / Home Manager / Plasma Manager configurations.

+Add your configurations to the file /etc/nixos/configuration.nix and update FoxFlake by running `sudo nixos-rebuild boot --flake /etc/nixos#foxflake`.
+Once done, reboot your system for changes to take effect.

+### Installing the nvidia driver

+For Nvidia GPUs compatible with the latest open source kernel modules, recommended drivers are automatically enabled during install.<br><br>

+For older nvidia cards, you will need to follow the [NixOS nvidia instructions][NixOS-nvidia].<br><br>

 ### Setting up the Home manager user environment